 A grievance committee, whether the Senate Committee on Grievances or one appointed through the Reappointment, Tenure, and Promotion Grievance Process (i.e., an ad hoc Committee), shall submit the final report of its decision to the Chancellor.
 The report will be in writing, and shall include findings of fact, conclusions, and recommendations.
 A copy of this report shall be made available to the grievant and to the University representative(s) whose actions formed the basis of the complaint.
-If the Chancellor elects not to concur with the report, the Chancellor and the relevant Grievance Committee shall meet in an effort to reach agreement.
+If the Chancellor elects not to concur with the report, the Chancellor and the relevant Grievance

+Committee shall meet in an effort to reach agreement.

 In any case concerning the dismissal of a faculty member for cause or raising significant issues of conscience or academic freedom in which the Chancellor does not concur with the decision or the recommendation of the Grievance Committee, the Chancellor shall submit a full written report to the next meeting of the Executive Committee of the Board of Trust specifying the reasons for the action.
-In any other case in which the Chancellor does not concur with the recommendation of the Grievance Committee, the Chancellor will ask the General Counsel to review the file and submit a written report to the next meeting of the Executive Committee of the Board of Trust stating the fact of that disagreement and the issue, or issues, on which the Chancellor disagreed.
+In any other case in which the Chancellor does not concur with the recommendation of the Grievance Committee, the Chancellor does not concur with the recommendation of the Grievance Committee, the Chancellor does not concur with the recommendation of the Grievance Committee, the Chancellor will ask the General Counsel to review the file and submit a written report to the next meeting of the Executive Committee of the Board of Trust stating the fact of that disagreement and the issue, or issues, on which the Chancellor disagreed.
 Copies of the Chancellor's report (or the General Counsel's report) shall also be transmitted to the chair of the Faculty Senate, to the chair of the Grievance Committee, and to the grievant.
 A record of all proceedings shall be kept on file in the Faculty Senate office.